THE Paralympic Games might have drawn to a close but the legacy will live on as people across the town sign up for disability sports.

 The Paralympics has given disabled sport a platform to showcase itself, and after the unprecedented success of Team GB, organisers are hoping to keep hold of that feelgood factor.

-Ben Humphrey, ability sport development officer with Swindon Council, has been a strong promoter of disabled sport across the town and is delighted that the sports have finally got the recognition they deserve.
+Ben Humphrey, ability sport development officer with Swindon Council, has been a strong promoter of disabled sport across the town and is delighted that the sports have finally got the recognition

 He said: “It is too early to say at the moment whether participation is up, but we have definitely had an increase in people interested in joining clubs.